hugo-sv/webmonitor/README.md

 #### Unit tests

-With more time, I would have liked to follow a test driven devlopment.
+With more time, a test driven devlopment could have been followed.
-I only implemented a few tests for the `monitoring` module.
+A few tests were implemented for the `monitoring` module.

+#### Responsiveness

+Displaying the program require a full screen window.
+Some screen size may not be large enough.